 Do you dream of homeschool planning peace?
 Would you love to find that special place where you can open your perfect-for-you homeschool planner and work towards rockin' your homeschool?
 Find out more about these 5 Common Homeschool Planning Problems-& How To Overcome.

-Homeschool planning is one of my favorite parts of homeschooling, as well as one of my least favorite parts!
+Homeschool planning is one of my favorite parts of homeschooling.
+It's also one of my least favorite parts!

 I LOVE all things planning!
 There is nothing like staring at a blank planner page and going to town with ideas, goals, and lists.
 Homeschool curriculum research and buying...oooooh girl!
 This homeschool mama digs it!

-Unfortunately, I have discovered (much to my dismay!) that I have encountered a few “problems” in my homeschool planning.
+Unfortunately, I have discovered that I have encountered a few "problems" in my homeschool planning.
 Gasp!
-Yes, as much as I love homeschool planning, I struggle!
+Yes, as much as I love homeschool planning, I still struggle!

 - What areas do you need to work on to help your homeschool day go smoother?

 - Are there moments in your day where you or one of your kids "loses it" a.k.a. screams, kicks, crawls into a fetal position?

 - Do you feel rushed and like you are never doing enough?

 - Do you look back on your day and wonder what got accomplished?

 - Is your homeschool planner full of beautiful decor and loaded lists but sits there unused?